LaunchCodeEducation/lchs/src/chapters/sessions/try-it-sessions.rst

    specific_session_value = session['key']

-When placed to the right of the ``=`` operator, ``session`` returns all of the key/value pairs stored.
-We can use ``all_session_data`` just like a Python dictionary.
+When placed to the right of the ``=`` operator, ``session`` returns all of its key/value pairs.
+You can use ``all_session_data`` just like a Python dictionary.

 ``session['key']`` returns the value assigned to ``key``.
-Since the ``session`` object can store multiple key/value paris, this is helpful when we want one specific entry.
+Since the ``session`` object can store multiple key/value paris, this syntax is helpful when you only want one specific entry.

 Now put this to use:

 #.
 Open ``index.html`` in Visual Studio Code.
 #.
-Just beneath the form code, there is a section to display the contents of
+Just beneath the form code, there is a section that displays the contents of
    the list.

    .. sourcecode:: html